Monotones in General Resource Theories

 \begin{example}[adding a catalyst is order-preserving] Given a resource $c \in R$, consider the map $\mathsf{Aug}_{c} \colon \ordres \to (\mathcal{P}(R), \succeq_{\rm enh})$ termed the \textbf{augmentation by $\bm{c}$}\footnotemark{} that is defined for any \mbox{resource $r$} by

 This map is always order-preserving, since the implication $r \succeq s \implies c \boxtimes r \succeq c \boxtimes s$ follows from the definition of a resource theory and the resource ordering for any $r,s,c \in R$.
-Furthermore, as we show in \cref{lem:enh_down}, the enhancement ordering $\succeq_{\rm enh}$ is identical to the resource ordering $\succeq$ on $\mathcal{P}(R)$.
 The same construction also works when $c$ is not just a single resource, but a set of resources. \end{example}

 Both $\mathsf{Aug}_{c}$ and $\mathsf{Copy}_n$ are thus examples of order-preserving maps from $\ordres$ to $(\mathcal{P}(R), \succeq_{\rm enh})$ and can be used to obtain monotones $\fmax \circ \mathsf{Aug}_{c}$ and $\fmax \circ \mathsf{Copy}_n$ for any monotone $f$, any resource $c$ and any integer $n$.
-These monotone constructions differ from the ones we have seen in section~\ref{sec:yield and cost} in that the optimization is generally restricted to range over a much smaller set of resources.
-This is a consequence of the monotonicity of $f$, which allows us to use the root monotones for $\mathcal{P}(Q)$ from \cref{lem:monotone_extensions} in order to remove the free image and free preimage maps as compared to cost and yield constructions.
+These monotone constructions differ from the ones we have seen in Section~\ref{sec:yield and cost} in that the optimization is generally restricted to range over a much smaller set of resources.
+This is a consequence of the monotonicity of $f$, which allows us to use the root monotones for $\mathcal{P}(Q)$ from \Cref{lem:monotone_extensions} in order to remove the free image and free preimage maps as compared to cost and yield constructions.